Bantarus/story-weaver-rpg/docs/game_data_structure.md

   title?: string;                  // Optional title displayed for this scene.
   text: string;                    // The main narrative text for the scene.
-  choices: SceneChoice[];          // An array of choices available to the player in this scene. visualHint?: string;             // Optional textual hint for visual elements (e.g., "dark forest, glowing mushrooms"). soundEffect?: string;            // Optional textual hint for sound effects (e.g., "rustling leaves, distant wolf howl"). isEnding?: boolean;              // Optional flag.
+  choices: SceneChoice[];          // An array of choices available to the player in this scene. effects?: Effect[];              // Optional array of effects that trigger when this scene loads. visualHint?: string;             // Optional textual hint for visual elements (e.g., "dark forest, glowing mushrooms"). soundEffect?: string;            // Optional textual hint for sound effects (e.g., "rustling leaves, distant wolf howl"). isEnding?: boolean;              // Optional flag.
 If true, this scene represents an ending.